 Some New ETFs Could be Stars in 2013

-Observers of the exchange-traded products industry know that 2012 has been long on closures, 99 to be a precise -- a record.
-They also know that new fund listings have reached "just" over 160 according to Lipper data; the slowest pace in several years.
+Observers of the exchange-traded products industry that 2012 has been long on closures, 99 to be a precise and that is a record.
+They also know that new fund listings have reached “just” over 160 according to Lipper data and that is the slowest pace in several years.

-However, an argument can be made that, broadly speaking, the lack of new ETF quantity has been made up for in terms of quality.
-Said another way, while a fair amount of 2012's new ETFs have niche focuses, many have investment objectives that are easy to understand and are not as opaque as some critics would like to believe.
+If there is a silver lining to the slower pace of new product launches in 2012 it is this: An argument can be made that, broadly speaking, the lack of new ETF quantity has been made up for in terms of quantity.
+Said another way, while a fair amount of 2012’s new ETFs have niche focuses, many have investment objectives that are easy to understand and are not as opaque as some critics would like to believe.